-The Associated Student Government (ASG) assists with organizing student events and intramural sports.
-The ASG meets the second Monday of each month in ED II/G110 A/B beginning at 12:00 noon.
-Lunch is served, and students are informed about upcoming events and insurance changes.
-The intramural sports offered include: flag football, basketball, softball, and golf tournaments.
-Information can be obtained by contacting the ASG representative from each class or by contacting the Assistant Director of Student Activities.
+The intramural sports offered at UAMS include: flag football, basketball, and softball.
+Information can be obtained by contacting the ASG representative from each class or by contacting the Assistant Director of Student Activities at (501) 686-6973.

-3.14.2 Fitness Centers
+3.14.2 Fitness Center

 Students may join the UAMS Fitness Center located on the eighth (8th) floor of the College of Public Health building.
 The current fee is \$15.00 per month.
-For UAMS Fitness Center information, visit the Web site at www.uams.edu/gethealthy.
+The Fitness Center is the hub for all wellness-related activities, programs, events, classes/seminars, materials, and community involvement initiatives.
+The Fitness Center includes a 24-hour gymnasium, on-site management, smoking cessation programs, and access to nutritionists, dietitians, trainers, and other health care professionals.
+For more information, visit the Web site at www.uams.edu/gethealthy.

-Students receive a \$10 discount at War Memorial and UALR's Donaghey Fitness Centers.
+Students receive a \$10 per month discount at UALR's Donaghey Fitness Centers.
 You will have to show proof of your current UAMS enrollment by showing your current student ID badge at those facilities.
 You must also provide your social security number to receive the discount.
 Membership is for the UAMS student only, and neither the card nor membership is transferable.
 This discount is provided by the Office of the Vice Chancellor for Academic Affairs.
+(War Memorial no longer provides a student discount due to budget cuts.)